Organ transplantation in China: Organs sourced from death row prisoners

-2017 announcement

 In February 2017, CGTN quoted former vice health minister Huang Jiefu as saying "From January 1, 2015, organ donation from voluntary civilian organ donors has become the only legitimate source of organ transplantations", and Francis Delmonico interpreting this as a ban on "the use of organs from executed prisoners" in January 2015.
 However, after January 1, 2015, organs from prisoners, including those on death row, can still used for transplants in China with official support, according to Chinese media, doctors and researchers in China and abroad.
 Critics note this is possible because prisoners are reclassified as citizens.

+In 2022, the International Society for Heart and Lung Transplantation (ISHLT) issued a policy statement to exclude transplant-related research involving human donors from China from its publications and scientific meetings due to the amount of evidence showing that the Chinese government stands alone in systematically supporting organ or tissue procurement from executed prisoners, a practice that the ISHLT identifies as a violation of fundamental human rights and the principle of voluntary donation.